Script Sets

 The Navigation Pane contains the Script Selection under the selected Level.

 Level – Select Set to view all Script Sets designed to function with their own Scripts.
-Select Script Alias to view Script Sets who have their scripts utilised by other Script Sets.

 Looking at an example use of an Alias.
 The screenshot below shows the Script Set 'Housing Services (Tenants)' and its associated Categories.
-Not it has a code of '1'.
+Note it has a code of '1'.
 When a tenancy (or tenure_code) of '1' is received, this Script Set will be launched:

 The next screenshot shows the Script Set 'test' is an alias and uses the Scripts from the Script Set 'Housing Services (Tenants)'.
 It is therefore displayed as subordinate to the Script Set 'Housing Services (Tenants)':